rogerdahl/clemote/README.md

    bits ev : (null) (null) (null)
 ```

 Currently, Clemote can handle input from only one device.
-If the desired buttons are spread across two or more devices, you will need to select the device that has the most usable buttons.
+If the desired buttons are spread across two or more devices, you can start multiple versions of Clemote, and pointing each to a separate device.

 To find the device to use in clemote, use the `lsinput` and `input-events` commands.

 ### Technologies

-* sdbus-cpp - High level D-Bus C++ bindings
+- sdbus-cpp - High level D-Bus C++ bindings
-* taglib - Battle tested audio metadata library
+- taglib - Battle tested audio metadata library